What is measles?

 New York

-• There have been four confirmed cases of measles reported in New York in 2025.
-Two cases were reported in February in New York City, and two additional cases have been reported in March in New York State.
+- There have been thirteen confirmed cases of measles reported in New York in 2025.
+Six of those cases were confirmed in New York City, and seven of them were in New York State.

 Ohio